build-on-aws/content/posts/practical-cloud-guide/deploy-a-java-application-on-linux/index.md

 ### What you will accomplish

 In this module, the software is in a GitHub repository.
 You will clone the repository to copy the files to your local drive.
-The next step is to use Lightsail create an S3 bucket to store the files that can be accessed by a Windows Server deployed with AWS Lightsail.
+The next step is to use Lightsail create an S3 bucket to store the files that can be accessed by a Linux Server deployed with AWS Lightsail.

 ### Implementation Instructions

-> Steps 1-3 are optional if you completed the Deploy an ASP.NET Core Application on Windows Server with AWS Lightsail tutorial<add link>.
+> Steps 1-3 are optional if you completed the Deploy an ASP.NET Core Application on Windows Server with AWS Lightsail [tutorial(https://www.buildon.aws/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/).

 Step 1: Clone the practical-cloud-guide repository.